haskellfoundation/tech-proposals/proposals/000-error-messages.md

 1. As capacity is available, the Coordinator would also organize (or encourage a volunteer to organize) a website where error messages could be explained.
 This might be a wiki, or a git repository, or something exportable to e.g. readthedocs.io.
+This might even be incorporated into the user manual.
 Figuring out a good format would be the responsibility of the Coordinator, possibly by contacting stakeholders with a survey or looking at other language communities.